1alimeg/Fossa-Force/Requirements/feature_list.md

         - either in list view or on the map
     - predictive (possible new alerts based on personal history)

+- Administrator function
+    - need to think what sort of specialized setting pane and fucntions would need to be here

+- Dashboards
+    - Notification (if through the ML, and new problem area has been evaluated... alerts will pop up here)
+    - histogram of emergency alerts over time
+    - top users with alerts
+    - other statistics that could be useful

 ## User (dashboard)
 - ability to register for service (user side)